viamin/homebridge-broadlink-rm/README.md

 ## Documentation

+If the plugin is unable to discover your device, it's likely you've registered the device with the cloud so it no longer accepts local connections.
+In this case, follow these steps:
+1. Hold the reset button on your broadlink device until the light flashes
+2. In the IHC app ([iOS](https://apps.apple.com/nz/app/intelligent-home-center/id1084990073) / [Android](https://play.google.com/store/apps/details?id=cn.com.broadlink.econtrol.plus&hl=en)) Go through the "Add Device" steps
+3. When you reach the step to add the device to a room - quit the IHC app

+This plugin should now be able to discover your device.

-Full documentation can be found [here](https://lprhodes.github.io/slate/).
-With the following additional configuration options available:
+Base documentation can be found [here](https://lprhodes.github.io/slate/).
+With the following additional configuration options available in this fork:

 ### Switch Accessory